Skip to content

 App Inclusion Policy

-Criteria for an app to be included with the IzzyOnDroid repository have a huge overlap with the F-Droid Inclusion Policy – as both repositories deal with free/libre open source apps.
 This page outlines which criteria an app must meet to be included at IzzyOnDroid – and which apps will not be included there.

 What are the requirements an app must meet to be included with the repo?

-• must be free (as in „free beer“ and as in „free speech“) and Open Source (see e.g. Four Freedoms for what this means).
+1. License: The app and its code must be free (as in „free beer“ and as in „free speech“) and Open Source (see e.g. Four Freedoms for what this means).
 This includes using a libre license, approved by OSI/FSF (see SPDX).

-• must have its code freely accessible, preferably at Codeberg, GitLab, Github, or a similar platform (self-hosted Forgejo/GitLab instances are supported as well, if they are „permanently“ online and openly accessible).
-That code repository should have a proper description so it gets clear what it is (if it's not, those details must provided to us for inclusion by other means, e.g. in the issue requesting the app to be included).
+2. The app's code must be freely accessible, preferably at Codeberg, GitLab, Github, or a similar platform (self-hosted Forgejo/Gitea/GitLab instances are supported as well, if they are „permanently“ online and openly accessible).

-• preferably has no proprietary components.
+3. there should be no proprietary components.
 While some of them might be tolerable, trackers (e.g. ads, analytics) are bearable at best but only if there are no more than two such modules.
 Note that some such modules might be considered as too intrusive, and hence rejected in general.

-• must not download additional executable binary files (e.g. addons, auto-updates, etc.) without explicit user consent.
+2. Self-Updaters & Co: The app must not download additional executable binary files (e.g. addons, auto-updates, etc.) without explicit user consent.
 Consent means it needs to be opt-in (it must not be harder to decline than to accept or presented in a way users are likely to press accept without reading) and structured in a way that clearly explains to users that they’re choosing to bypass the checks performed in this repo if they activate it.

 • preferred (as only then it is possible to establish reproducible builds):